Women in Agriculture Award Recipients Recognized for Commitment to Agriculture

-Two Indiana women recognized for their commitment and contributions to the agriculture industry were honored during the Indiana Lt.
+Three Indiana women were honored for their dedication and contributions to the agriculture industry during Indiana Lt.
 Governor Suzanne Crouch's Celebration of Agriculture, held Aug.
-16 at the Indiana State Fair.
+15 at the Indiana State Fair.
 The recipients were selected by the Purdue Extension Women in Agriculture team.
-The team coordinates such programs as the Midwest Women in Agriculture conference and regional educational workshops in addition to the Women in Agriculture Achievement and Leadership Awards.
+Jason Henderson, senior associate dean of Purdue University's College of Agriculture and director of Purdue Extension, presented the team's awards.

 The Emerging Women in Agriculture Leadership award was presented for the frist time to recognize the accomplishments of a high school or undergraduate student who made a positive impact on agriculture.
 Henderson presented the award to Madelyn Zimmerman, 2019 graduate of Wawasee High School in Mildford, IN.
 After completing the Indiana Master Cattleman program, Zimmerman obtained a grant from the Indiana Department of Agriculture to expand her beef herd's genetics for her own beef cattle business and she continues to promote her beef products via social media.
 She is a 10-year Kosciusko County 4-H member and most recently was section director for Indiana FFA.
 Zimmerman continues to mentor members of 4-H and FFA, encourage participation in the 4-H Beef project and educate the public about agriculture via social media.

 "It's important to recognize women who are positively impacting the agriculture industry in Indiana.
 Madelyn is a great example of someone who sought out opportunities to improve her own skils and influence the lives of those around her," Henderson said.